shumbor/accel-ppp-docs/configuration/ipoe.rst

 **mode=L2|L3**
     By default mode is L2.

-    Parameter specifies client connectivity mode. ``mode=L2`` then it means that clients are on same network where interfaceis. ``mode=L3`` means that client are behind some router.
+    Parameter specifies client connectivity mode. ``mode=L2`` then it means that clients are on same network where interfaces. ``mode=L3`` means that client are behind some router.
 Also may defined per-interface.

 **start=dhcpv4|up|auto**
     By default is not defined.
 Important to set this.